imathis/jekyll-liquid-plus/README.md

 Super powered Liquid tags for smarter Jekyll templating.
 [See examples below](#usage).

+Redesigned, but backwards compatible: include, assign, capture.
+All new: render, wrap, wrap_include, return.

 ## Installation

 Add this line to your application's Gemfile: